The Scandinavian Way: How to Apply the “Less Work, More Productivity” Mindset to Meeting Your Goals

 If a company needs its exempt employees to work in a particular shift and track their hours, then the company’s corporate policy needs to make sure that employees are not non-exempt.
 The best approach is to show that these additional requirements are part of the employee’s job responsibilities.
 They need to work specific hours to perform their managerial, professional, executive duties effectively.
 For example, shift supervisors need to work in the same shift as the employees.
 They are expected to oversee (and thus, should track their hours), but can still be considered non-exempt.

 Businesses should involve all parties affected by the new rules, ensuring everyone understands the changes.
 In addition, they should also understand the implications to employee management, morale, and compensation.
 As part of the communication process, it is important to conduct training.
-The training will help employees – particularly those in managerial roles – ensure that they can play an active role in unveiling the changes to the business.
+The training will help employees – particularly those in managerial roles – play an active role in unveiling the changes to the business.
 Changes to wage and hour regulations can have unintended consequences (such as these additional business costs), so engaging the workforce on any updates is crucial.

 If you don’t adhere to the FLSA regulations, you could be legally accountable for back payments to employees as well as penalties, and/or illegal trials: